rgeraldporter/rgeraldporter.github.io/_posts/2017-02-22-block-scope-is-not-an-iife.md

 {% endhighlight %}

 ... but it's still ugly, and could be considered less clear about what is going on -- not to mention the [lexical scoping](https://toddmotto.com/es6-arrow-functions-syntaxes-and-lexical-scoping/){:target="_blank"} issues this could introduce.<img src="http://robporter.ca/assets/img/feather-7.svg" style="width:33px;height:33px;display:inline;padding-left:6px" />

+* For reference, a quick test you can run to reveal a function leaking from block scope: [blockscope.js](https://gist.github.com/rgeraldporter/3f94db1d0b5515789c9675cb659b7cc3){:target="_blank"}